North Field Food Farm

 Food security is a human right.
 Unfortunately, 1 in 7 people struggle with food insecurity according to a Statistics Canada study conducted in May 2020.

-Each year, Harvest of HOPE puts incredible fresh fruit and vegetables on people’s plates across the city of Guelph.
+Each year, the North Field Food Farm puts incredible fresh fruit and vegetables on people’s plates across the city of Guelph.

 - Our HOPE House Food market, a choice-based pantry program that provides community members with fresh food and other household essentials.